SydAliHsn/AliHassan/README.md

 - 👋 Hi, I’m @SMAliHassan
-- 👀 I’m interested in web dev and AI.
+- 👀 I’m interested in Web dev and AI.
-- 🌱 I’m currently learning React JS.
+- 🌱 I’m currently learning Node JS & MongoDB.
 - 💞️ I’m looking to collaborate on Web projects.
 - 📫 How to reach me: syedalihassan6651@gmail.com